opensafely/documentation/docs/getting-started/tutorial/add-a-scripted-action-to-the-pipeline/index.md

-## Add a scripted action to the pipeline

 **Every** study starts with a *dataset definition* like the one you just edited.
 When executed, a dataset definition generates a compressed CSV (`.csv.gz `) of patient data.